1. Uploading new versions on top of existing files

-Review reports – download a PDF containing every comment and review decision for a specific version in a specific review step, including timestamps.
+Review reports – download a PDF containing every comment and review decision for a specific version in a specific reviewer group, including timestamps.

-Full file reports – download a PDF containing every comment and review decision for every version across all your review steps, including timestamps.
+Full file reports – download a PDF containing every comment and review decision for every version across all your reviewer groups, including timestamps.

 To access the file report menu, click the three dots in the bottom-right corner of your file or review.

 ⏭️ Want to see examples of popular use cases in Filestage?
 Head to Chapter 4 →